-Cocaine (Coke) is an illegal stimulant street drug made from coca plant leaves, and it is extremely addictive.
+Cocaine (Coke) is an illegal stimulant street drug made from coca plant leaves, and it is incredibly addictive.
 Cocaine is usually snorted, but it can also be injected (when dissolved in water), rubbed into the gums, or smoked (the smokable form of cocaine is known as crack).
 Cocaine addiction is dangerous and needs to be taken seriously.

 Both short-term and long-term cocaine use cause damages to the body and brain.
 Although a cocaine high generally causes feelings of happiness, energy, and mental acuity, it can also make a person irritable, paranoid, aggressive, and/or violent.
 Some people describe cocaine as making them feel “invincible,” as if nothing can harm them or negatively affect them in any way.
 Therein lies both the appeal and the extreme danger of cocaine use.
 By increasing the brain’s expectation of reward, cocaine also makes its users selfish and ego-driven.
 Someone who feels “invincible” is unlikely to have qualms about harming another person, whether emotionally or psychologically.